cgeeng/TeamActivities/Module03/README.md

 * [Coding Bat - Java](https://codingbat.com/java)
 * [Hacker Rank - Java(Basic)](https://www.hackerrank.com/domains/java?filters%5Bskills%5D%5B%5D=Java%20%28Basic%29)

+Please share your solutions as `.java` files into the team meeting chat (it is easier than for us to give feedback).

 ## 👉🏽 Final Discussion  (Last 15 minutes)

-It is alright if you don't fully complete your coding side of this activity.
-We suggest that you complete it later on your own time.
-You are free to talk with your team mates and even share solutions!
-This isn't meant to be hidden.
-Groups often work at different paces, so don't feel you are behind if you didn't finish!

-However, before you end, take a moment to review **A** possible solution to the main activity (meaning your solution may be fine, and there are more than one solutions).
+Before you end, take a moment to review **A** possible solution to the main activity (meaning your solution may be fine, and there are more than one solutions).
 You can find the solution in the [Solution](Solution) folder.

 ### Factory??
 You will notice we created files with 'Factory' in the name.
 This is a design pattern you will come across in the future.
 It is a way to create objects without having to know the specific class of the object.
 This is often used when you have a class that is a parent of many classes, and you want to create a specific child class.
 It is also good for when you are unsure of